arnavk09/npx-card/README.md

 ```
 #### Note:

-This card is inspired by the one that @anmol098 created.
+This card is inspired by @anmol098 created.
 Take a look to his [repo](https://github.com/anmol098/npx_card)

 You need to have NodeJS and the required prerequisites (npm/npx) installed.
 Click [here](https://nodejs.org/en/)